NYC Employers Will Now Be Required To Include Salary Ranges In Job Listings

 What’s your story? @PowherNY @LegalMomentum @CWAUnion https://t.co/qOwUP9PcyR— Helen Rosenthal (@HelenRosenthal) December 15, 2021

-It was aimed to go into effect as of May 15, but due to new amendments passed on April 28, businesses will not be required to start following it until November 1, 2022.
+It was aimed to go into effect as of May 15, but due to new amendments passed on April 28, businesses were not required to start following it until tomorrow, November 1, 2022.
 According to Forbes, these new City Council amendments include:

 If any company does not disclose a range in their posting, they could be fined up to $125,000 and it would be declared an “unlawful discriminatory practice” under the New York City Human Rights Law.
 Still, as written above, there will be a short grace period for initial violations.